“My God, did I set all of this in motion?”

 Where is the Ben-Hur manuscript?

-The Ben-Hur manuscript is housed in the Lilly Library of rare books and manuscripts on the Indiana University campus in Bloomington.
+The Lilly Library of rare books and manuscripts owns the Ben-Hur manuscript.
+The Lilly Library is located on the Indiana University campus in Bloomington, Indiana.

-Was anybody killed during the making of Ben-Hur?
+I heard someone was killed during the making of Ben-Hur.

 See what snopes.com has to say about this question.